 - Shakespeare's Legacy

-You will also choose one optional module from a range of Shakespeare Institute modules.
-Full module descriptions are available below.
+You will also choose one optional module from a range of Shakespeare Institute modules, including the modules in performance studies shown above.

 Each module is assessed by written assignment with the exception of the optional module in Shakespeare and Theatre Practice, which is assessed by either two performance assignments and a 2,000-word research paper, or by one 4,000-word research paper.